-For a well-localized product, it is vital to get feedback from as many native speakers as possible.
+For a well-localised product, it is vital to get feedback from as many native speakers as possible.
 We’ve built all our processes with customers in mind, but nowhere is this more evident than in the feedback loops from internal stakeholders and external beta partners.
 We go through these multiple feedback loops to put our best foot forward when we do eventually launch.

-We have found that engaging internal teams to validate glossaries and style guides early on puts us in a great place to localize with quality in mind.
+We have found that engaging internal teams to validate glossaries and style guides early on puts us in a great place to localise with quality in mind.
 By building those connections, we have an ongoing and almost immediate feedback loop in Slack that gives us months of opportunity to improve before the language is released to beta partners.

 We use Workflow Builder to engage with internal teams.
-Volunteers from these teams go to a dedicated language feedback channel—for Italian we had #proj-italian-feedback, for example.
+Volunteers from these teams go to a dedicated language feedback channel – for Italian we had #proj-italian-feedback, for example.
 We set up a prompt in the feedback channel guiding our internal speakers through a translation issue reporting flow.
-Through this flow, they can give us their name, their suggestions, the specific word or phrase that they think should be tweaked, and any context or screenshots that can help us see where the translations are.
+Through this flow, they can give us their name, their suggestions, the specific word or phrase that they think should be tweaked and any context or screenshots that can help us see where the translations are.

-Intaking feedback via Workflow Builder allows us to leverage our Jira integration to quickly turn feedback into bugs that we can then prioritize.
+Intaking feedback via Workflow Builder allows us to leverage our Jira integration to quickly turn feedback into bugs that we can then prioritise.
 Using this process gives us clarity.
 In the past, we simply asked the requester to write what the issue was and provide a screenshot, but this didn’t necessarily allow us to duplicate the issue, or find and fix the bug.

-During our beta phase, we build a similar workflow for customers so they can easily file feedback through a Slack Connect channel.
-We’ve found that replicating the way we intake internal feedback is extremely efficient, and the process allows us to hear from and engage with customers in real time.
+During our beta phase, we build a similar workflow for customers so that they can easily file feedback through a Slack Connect channel.
+We’ve found that replicating the way that we intake internal feedback is extremely efficient, and the process allows us to hear from and engage with customers in real time.

 Experiment with process and highlight improvement opportunities